Adidas: Early years: the "Gebrüder Dassler Schuhfabrik"

 The company was founded by Adolf "Adi" Dassler who made sports shoes in his mother's scullery or laundry room in Herzogenaurach, Germany after his return from World War I. In July 1924, his older brother Rudolf joined the business, which became "Dassler Brothers Shoe Factory" (Gebrüder Dassler Schuhfabrik).
 The electricity supply in Herzogenaurach was unreliable, so the brothers sometimes had to use pedal power from a stationary bicycle to run their equipment.

 Dassler assisted in the development of spiked running shoes (spikes) for multiple athletic events.
 To enhance the quality of spiked athletic footwear, he transitioned from a previous model of heavy metal spikes to utilising canvas and rubber.
-In 1936, Dassler persuaded U.S. sprinter Jesse Owens to use his hand made spikes at the 1936 Summer Olympics.
+In 1936, Dassler persuaded U.S. sprinter Jesse Owens to use his handmade spikes at the 1936 Summer Olympics.
 Following Owens' four gold medals, the name and reputation of Dassler shoes became known to the world's sportsmen and their trainers.
 Business was successful and the Dasslers were selling 200,000 pairs of shoes every year before World War II.

 Both Dassler brothers joined the Nazi Party (NSDAP) in May 1933 and became members of the National Socialist Motor Corps.
 Adolf took the rank of Sportwart in the Hitler Youth from 1935 until the end of the war.
 During the war, the company was running the last sport shoe factory in Germany and predominantly supplied the Wehrmacht with shoes.
-In 1943, their shoe production was forced to cease operations and the company's facilities and workforce was used to manufacture anti-tank weapons.
+In 1943, their shoe production was forced to cease operations and the company's facilities and workforce were used to manufacture anti-tank weapons.
 From 1942 to 1945, at least nine forced labourers were working at both sites of the company.

-The Dassler factory, used for production of anti-tank weapons during World War II, was nearly destroyed in 1945 by US forces.
+The Dassler factory, used for the production of anti-tank weapons during World War II, was nearly destroyed in 1945 by US forces.
 It was spared when Adolf Dassler's wife convinced the American soldiers that the company and its employees were only interested in manufacturing sports shoes.
 American occupying forces subsequently became major buyers of the Dassler brothers' shoes.